Weight filtrations on GKZ-systems: Concluding remarks and open problems

 \item By adding all nonzero $\mu^\sigma_\tau(e)$ one obtains the holonomic length of $M_A^0$.
 Is there a compact formula?
 In particular, does it give a better estimate than the general exponential bounds in \cite{SST}?
 When $P$ is simplicial, $\ell(M_A^0)=2^d$, while for $d=3,4,5$ these lengths are for general $P$ as follows, where in generalization of the face numbers $f_i$ of $P$ we denote $f_{i,j}$ the number of all pairs ($i$-face, $j$-face) that are contained in one another.
 For relations between the various $f_{i,j}$ for $4$-polytopes, see \cite{Bayer-4polytopes}.

 Of course, all these numbers are non-negative.
-Is there an obviously non-negative representation?
+Is there an obviously non-negative representation that is more intelligible than $\sum\mu^\sigma_\tau(e)$?

 \item Given $A$ and a face $\tau$, what is the holonomic rank of the Fourier transform of the intersection complex on the orbit to $\tau$?
 Such formul\ae\ would be very interesting even for normal simplicial $A$ since it interweaves volume-based expressions for rank with combinatorial expressions in the way Pick's theorem talks about polygons.
+For example, when $d=2$ and $A$ is normal, one can derive from our results that the rank of $\FL(\mcm^{\IC}(X_\tau))$ always differs from the volume of $A$ by one.
+Induction on $d$ gives recursions, but an explicit formula is unknown.

 \item In Section \ref{sec-d=3} we explained how to write down explicitly the weight filtration for $d=3$.
 For $d=4$, similar ideas can be used to write out explicit generators.
 But starting with $d=5$ this seems a very hard problem.
 Part of the issue is that writing down such filtration would produce a non-canceling expression for the higher intersection cohomology dimension of polytopes of dimension 4 or greater, which we do not think are known. \end{asparaenum}